st-wong/NEM-Resources/readme.md

 :warning:  *This is a work in progress and thus far from complete!* :warning:
 # Introduction

-This repository is an attempt to list all available resources for the [NEM](nem.io) blockchain platform (*Probably the best blockchain in the world.*)
+This repository is an attempt to list all available resources for the [NEM](nem.io) blockchain platform (*Probably the best blockchain in the world*).

 Lots of NEM related information and repositories exist but we might be overdoing the *decentralization* part a little ;-)